centreon/centreon-engine/doc/user/configuration/basics/main_configuration_file_options.rst

 Status File
 -----------

-This is the file that Centreon Engine uses to store the current status, comment, and downtime information.
-This file is deleted every time Centreon Engine stops and recreated when it starts.
+This is the file that Centreon Engine uses to store the current status information.
 This file is no longer written at regular intervals.
 Instead it is written in response to the SAVE_STATUS_INFORMATION external command.

 =========== ===============================================
 **Format**  status_file=<file_name>